0xnonso/huff-pay/README.md

-This project serves as my foray into learning the [Huff prgramming language](https://huff.sh)
+This project serves as my foray into learning the [Huff prgramming language](https://huff.sh).
+It involves rewritting the [LlamaPay contracts](https://github.com/LlamaPay/llamapay/) to Huff.

 ### Requirements